 The first part will make your technique stronger, but you need to actually play pieces to transfer the new technique into playing ability.
 Think of it like a football player who lifts weights.
 Lifting weights makes you stronger, but it won’t make you a better football player until you transfer that strength to playing ability by practicing football.
 So challenge yourself!

 Here’s my story with this.
 A long time ago, I saw a YouTube video for Jarrod Radnich’s “Pirates of the Caribbean” (here’s the link if you’re interested http://youtu.be/n4JD-3-UAzM) and I was amazed.
-It was flashy, fast, loud, and exciting, and I was determined to learn it.
+It was flashy, fast, loud, and exciting, everything the testosterone-fueled-21-year-old I was wanted to learn.
 It was way out of my league, but I didn’t care, I had the attitude that if I put my head down and practiced hard enough I’d learn it.
 I spent the entire summer trying to learn it.
 An entire 4 months breaking it down, drilling it in, and trying to speed it up.
 I never learned it.
 By the end of summer I could play the whole thing at around half speed, not even close to the way it was supposed to be played.